 For example, unemployment, illness or perhaps for the luckier ones, a one-year sabbatical.

-Over the years I have had a few times here and there when bad luck struck and I was unable to work full-time, and writing and self-publishing filled a void for me.
+Over the years I have had a few times here and there when bad luck struck.
+I was unable to work full-time, and writing and self-publishing filled a void for me.

 Not only as a productive activity but also as an income earner.

-My most profitable period, in so far as writing output and book sales is concerned, was a few years ago when I was ill for an extended period of time, and I invested my time almost 100% in writing, publishing and promoting.
+My most profitable period for writing output and book sales was a few years ago.
+I was ill for an extended period of time, and I invested my time almost 100% in writing, publishing and promoting.

-Not only did I make a little money, but I really believe that my determination to keep active and working helped me back on my feet far sooner.
+I made money too from my published books.
+I believe that my determination to keep active and working helped me back on my feet much sooner.

-Self-publishing and writing have become popular with people of all ages, and from all walks of life, as it can be adapted to the aspirations of almost anyone.
+Self-publishing and writing have become popular with people of all ages, and from all walks of life.
+It can be adapted to the aspirations of almost anyone.

-But if you are thinking about writing or self-publishing as a small business, a side income or simply a pleasure, the most attractive benefit is that it can be slowed down, stopped, restarted or ramped up at any time.
+Perhaps you are thinking about writing or self-publishing as a small business.
+You can derive a side income or simply write for pleasure.
+The most attractive benefit is that it can be slowed down, stopped, restarted or ramped up at any time.

-This makes it a great fallback plan for anyone with a love of writing, and an ideal way to enjoy and profit from writing during your retirement.
+This makes it a great fallback plan for anyone with a love of writing.
+It is an ideal way to enjoy and profit from writing during your retirement.